 Here is an example of my personal compromises I made with my wife when I bought a motorcycle.
 Her main concerns were cost and safety.
-To address her safety concern I promised her that I would not ride my bike on the highway/freeway and that I would never leave the house without a helmet.
+To address her safety concern, I promised her that I would not ride my motorcycle on the highway/freeway and that I would never ride without a helmet.

-Riding around my neighborhood at 15 mph with a helmet on sometimes feels like a nuisance, but that was important to her so I do it.
-And to make sure I wasn’t tempted to ride on the freeway I picked an old bike that looked beautiful but wasn’t quite able to travel at highway speeds.
+Riding around my neighborhood at 15 mph with a helmet on sometimes feels unexciting, but that was important to her so I do it.
+And to make sure I wasn’t tempted to ride on the freeway, I picked an old bike that looked beautiful but wasn’t quite able to travel at highway speeds.

 Brainstorm some ways you can compromise your riding rules to help your partner feel you will be safer out on the roads.

-Let Her Spend As Much As You Do
+Let Them Spend As Much As You Do

 She probably thinks your hobbies are as weird as you think hers are, so if cost is their hang up then try giving each other the money to complete the fairness.

 If money is tight and you don’t have the slew of cash to produce such a compromise, then state that you are willing to have this be your Christmas present, birthday present, etc. or all of the above for the next year or two.
 Or try agreeing on your partner getting to choose what the next big purchase is.